LavanyaPobbathi/Amazon-Product-Analysis-and-Dashboard/README.md

 The primary goal of this project is to uncover valuable insights from Amazon's e-commerce dataset, which includes features such as ratings, product categories, prices, and discounts.

 **Key Focus Areas:**
-- Handling large datasets with 1.1M+ entries and 145 features.
+- Handling large datasets with 1.1M+ entries and 145 features which is collected from Kaggle website.
 - Cleaning and preprocessing data, including outlier detection and feature engineering.
 - Developing interactive dashboards for insights visualization using Streamlit.
 - Employing advanced statistical and visual techniques for in-depth analysis.